bubbleboy14/cantools/README.md

     - enterCb (default: doNothing): trigger when user hits enter
     - keyUpCb (default: doNothing): trigger on key up
     - expandCB (default: doNothing): trigger when autocomplete node expands
-    - tapCb (default: set input to data[data.label]): trigger on option tap
+    - tapCb (default: set input to data.label): trigger on option tap
     - guessCb (default: this.guesser): trigger when it's time to guess
     - input (required): the input node to which to attach the autocomplete guesser